LMZZML/PriSTI/README.md

-# Guiding the Conditional Diffusion for Spatiotemporal Imputation
+# PriSTI: A Conditional Diffusion Framework for Spatiotemporal Imputation

 This is the code for our proposed framework GSTI.
 We only provided a part of code about the experiments on AQI-36.